Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 03.22.58 UTC
+- WIB: Minggu, 9 Februari 2025 04.21.32 UTC
-- WITA: Minggu, 9 Februari 2025 04.22.58 UTC
+- WITA: Minggu, 9 Februari 2025 05.21.32 UTC
-- WIT: Minggu, 9 Februari 2025 05.22.58 UTC
+- WIT: Minggu, 9 Februari 2025 06.21.32 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature